azofeifa/Tfit/README.md

 3) MPI (this needs to installed and configured and serves as a wrapper for GCC, please visit https://www.open-mpi.org/faq/)

+##Running and Installing Through Docker Container
+Running Tfit via a Docker container requires that Docker is installed and running.
+In Windows and Mac OSX you must run the Docker/Tfit script from the Docker Quickstart Terminal (https://www.docker.com/products/docker-toolbox).
+To run Tfit via docker, simply run the Docker/Tfit script with the same arguments and options as you would use when running the standard Tfit program.
+This script will check if you have the biofrontiers/fstitch_tfit:latest image and download it if you do not.
+It will then pass the arguments you provide to the Tfit program inside the container and output the results and logs to the location you specify.
+In order to ensure you are using the latest version of the container, you may run the following command before executing the Tfit script: docker pull biofrontiers/fstitch_tfit:latest
+Advanced users may want to build their own Docker images using the provided Dockerfile.
+To do so, run the following command from within the Docker directory: docker build -t [image name] .
+And alter the Docker/Tfit script, changing the REPOSITORY and TAG variables so that they match your built image.

 ##Bidir Module
 The bidir module scans across the genome for areas resembling bidirectional transcription by comparing a fixed template mixture model (user provided parameters or parameters estimated from promoter regions) to a noise model (uniform distribution) by a Likelihood ratio score (LLR).
 In brief, the template mixture model is parameterized by -lambda (entry length or amount of skew), -sigma (variance in loading, error), -pi (strand bias, probability of forward strand data point) and -w (pausing probability, how much bidirectional signal to elongation/noise signal).
 Neighboring genomic coordinates where the LLR exceeds some user defined threshold (-bct flag) are joined and are returned as a bed file (chrom[tab]start[tab]stop[newline]).
 An example of a bed file is provided below: